gannimo/conference_locations/README.md

 You also need numpy and a couple of other basic packages that should be installed if you ever ran Python on your system.

+If you want to check out the visual map, check out
+[my website](https://nebelwelt.net/gannimo/conf_locs.html) or have a look at the static image below:

 ![](conf_locs.png)